Wise vs International Bank Transfer: What’s the Difference?

 How can Wise be cheaper than international bank transfers?

-It’s natural to wonder what Wise is doing differently to be able to move money faster and cheaper than traditional banks.
+It’s natural to wonder what Wise is doing differently compared to banks.
 To understand what’s different about Wise payments vs international bank transfers, it helps to know a little about how banks usually process cross border payments themselves.

-Regular banks usually process international payments with the SWIFT network – a messaging system that’s been in operation for around 50 years.
+Banks usually process international payments with the SWIFT network – a messaging system that’s been in operation for 50+ years.
 It’s established and reliable – but it’s not often fast or cheap.
 That’s because SWIFT transfers can involve one or more intermediary or correspondent banks moving your money along until it reaches the destination account.
 This takes time to arrange – and the banks involved can also charge a fee, pushing up costs.

 Wise vs international bank transfers: the costs explained